|The Gospel According|

 So the next day no one went into slavery for Steven used the wealth of Nicholas to rescue all the slaves.
 Nicholas sacrificed his entire fortune to pay the debt of the farmer, ransom the three girls, to free those to be sold as slaves and give to the poor.

-For many years he lived at the farm with the freed slaves.
-They turned it into a carpenter's workshop because they wanted to follow Jesus who was a carpenter, and made many useful things out of wood.
+For many years he lived on the farm with the freed slaves.
+They turned it into a carpenter's workshop because they wanted to follow Jesus who was a carpenter and made many useful things out of wood.

 Galatians 5:1, Passage abridged, Matthew 19:16-22.
 Matthew 6:3-4, Luke 4:18, James 1:22, 33 Galatians 5:22-23,

 You may print a copy for your personal use.

 Your small gift will help keep this project going.